-The field survey program completed for the Project extended over four years from 2019 to 2023.
-During this time, a total of 10 flora field surveys were completed over 45 field days by suitably qualified ecologists.
+The field survey program completed for the Project extended over four years from 2019 to 2022.
+During this time, a total of six flora field surveys were completed over 33 field days by suitably qualified ecologists.
 The aim of these field assessments was to validate vegetation communities, including REs, and determine the presence of threatened species and communities within the Study Area.
-Field survey methods are detailed in the Terrestrial Flora Report (Umwelt 2022) and Section 4 of the Assessment of Matters of National Environmental Significance report (Attachment B1 of the Preliminary Documentation).
+Field survey methods are detailed in the Terrestrial Flora Report (Umwelt 2022).